gabrielfalcao/bose/functional_tests/doc_tests/test_issue097/plugintest_environment.rst

-nose.plugins.plugintest, os.environ and sys.argv
+bose.plugins.plugintest, os.environ and sys.argv
 ------------------------------------------------

-:class:`nose.plugins.plugintest.PluginTester` and
+:class:`bose.plugins.plugintest.PluginTester` and
-:func:`nose.plugins.plugintest.run` are utilities for testing nose plugins.
+:func:`bose.plugins.plugintest.run` are utilities for testing bose plugins.
 When testing plugins, it should be possible to control the environment seen plugins under test, and that environment should never be affected by ``os.environ`` or ``sys.argv``.